Defibrillators - A Critical Tool for Saving Lives in Ireland

 Acting quickly can restore a normal heartbeat and improve survival rates.
 Knowing how defibrillators work and their advantages can help communities respond effectively in emergencies.

 Defibrillators are vital in the race against time when it comes to SCA.
-Every minute that passes without defibrillation reduces the chances of survival by 10%.
+Every minute that passes without early defibrillation reduces the chances of survival by 10%.

 In rural areas or neighbourhoods far from medical facilities, having a defibrillator on hand can make the difference between life and death.

-Having a defibrillator accessible within the community ensures that critical help can be administered in those vital early moments while waiting for emergency services.
+Having a defibrillator accessible within the community ensures that critical help can be administered in those vital early moments while waiting for emergency medical services.

 They come with easy-to-follow instructions and voice prompts, making it possible for even those with no medical training to administer a life-saving shock to the heart effectively.